KoljaB/TurnVoice/README.md

 turnvoice [-i] <YouTube URL|ID|Local File> [-l] <Translation Language> -e <Engine(s)> -v <Voice(s)> -o <Output File>
 ```

-Submit a string to the voice parameter for every speaker voice you want to exchange.
-If you define engines, the voices will be assigned to engines submitted.
-If there are more voices than engines defined it uses the first engine.
-If you do define no engine, the coqui engine will be used as default engine.
-If you define no voices a default voice for every engine will be used.
+Submit a string to the 'voice' parameter for each speaker voice you wish to use.
+If you specify engines, the voices will be assigned to these engines in the order they are listed.
+Should there be more voices than engines, the first engine will be used for the excess voices.
+In the absence of a specified engine, the Coqui engine will be used as the default.
+If no voices are defined, a default voice will be selected for each engine.

 ### Example Command: